Royal Mail Group privacy notice

 Royal Mail Group

-If you believe we have failed to comply with our legal obligations, you have the right to complain to the Information Commissioner’s Office at the following address:
+If you believe we have not met our legal duties, you can complain to the Information Commissioner’s Office at the following address.

 Information Commissioner’s Office

-We will keep our privacy notice under regular review and will place any updates on this webpage.
-This privacy notice was last updated on 13 November 2019.
+We will review our privacy notice regularly and post any updates on this web page.
+This privacy notice was last updated in December 2020.